Koenkk/zigbee2mqtt.io/docs/devices/KCTW1Z.md

 * `humidity_calibration`: Calibrates the humidity value (absolute offset), takes into effect on next report of device.
 The value must be a number.

+## Pairing
+Press the button on top of the device for at least 5seconds but not more than 10seconds (which will cancel the network configuration).
+The signal strength icon will begin to flash an keep on doing so until it stays solid (network config successful) or disappears (networkconfig failed).

 ## Exposes